Balance-Based Cryptography: Physically Computing Any Boolean Function: Introduction

 \subsection{Our Contribution}

-In this paper, we introduce the use of a balance scale and coins as physical tools to securely compute Boolean functions, providing a new physical model for the MPC setting.
+In this paper, we extend the use of a balance scale and coins as physical tools to securely compute arbitrary Boolean functions, providing a new physical model for a generic MPC setting.
 Note that coins can be replaced by any small objects with significant weights like balls or marbles, but we use coins to preserve the setting proposed by Kaneko et al. \cite{balance}.

 In particular, we develop four protocols that securely compute $n$-variable Boolean functions using a balance scale and coins.
 The first protocol can compute the AND function.
 The second one can compute any \textit{threshold function} (including the AND function and the majority function).
 The third protocol can compute any symmetric function, while the fourth one can compute any Boolean function.
 See Table \ref{table0} for the number of coins, bags, and comparisons (times using the balance scale to weigh objects) required for each protocol.